miket7f/miket7f.github.io/pages/E Microcontroller.md

 We will start with the simplest method of all three: the breakout board, specifically the Teensy 4.1.

+Up to this point, we have illustrated all the concepts and circuits on the whiteboard.
+From now on, we will draw up some of the schematics in a printed circuit board design software.
+The software we will use is Easy EDA.
+However, there are many more you could use, such as KiCAD, Eagle, or Altium.
+After you have learned about circuits for flight computer design, we will teach you how to use a PCB design software to create and order your own printed circuit board at the end of the course.
+However, in the following levels, we will focus on the circuits rather than the software.
 #### Features
 A famous breakout board line of microcontrollers is the Teensy line of microcontrollers from PJRC.
 They are known for their fast processing speeds and are compatible with the Arduino IDE, an easy-to-use microcontroller programming environment.